LLNL/raja-suite-tutorial/Intermediate_Tutorial/01-SEQ/README.md

 Fractal Tutorial - SEQ Execution
 =================================

-Before starting, be sure to study the base implementation in the 00-BASE directory before continuing.
-It is important to note:
+Before starting, be sure to study the base implementation in the 00-BASE directory.
+Remember, it is important to note:
  * Read-only, write-only, and read-write variables used in the main computation
  * The main data structure that holds the values of the fractal pixels
  * Any data dependencies, if any, throughout the computation of the pixels